-As an award-winning educator, Dr. Agénor has developed and taught both undergraduate and graduate courses at Harvard University.
+As an award-winning educator, Dr. Madina Agénor has developed and taught undergraduate and graduate courses on gender, sexuality, and health, sexual and reproductive health, rights, and justice, and qualitative research methods at Harvard University and Tufts University.
 Additionally, she has guest lectured in undergraduate and graduate courses at various U.S. universities, including Brandeis University, Barnard College, Massachusetts Institute of Technology, and Boston University School of Public Health.

 CH 104/ WGSS 104: Gender, Sexuality, and Health (Tufts University, Fall 2020)